 Cliff-hugging roads on scenic drives, epic sunsets, lush mountains, tasty cuisines, and colourful neighbourhoods.
+There are so many things to do in Cape Town.
 Here are 20 reasons why Cape Town should be on your bucket list.

 I knew parts of South Africa would be picturesque, but I wasn’t prepared for just how visually awesome it would be as the landscape constantly changed.